Alt+Shift collaborates with and supports ISDs to create sustainable change.

 This varies depending on the training.
 The time commitment ranges from 3 to 7 days, spread out over months, and may involve half days or virtual meetings.

-How many instructors should ISDs have trained?
+How many trainers should ISDs have?

 ISD Director Involvement is Critical